On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Introduction

 Questions of covering groups by conjugacy classes of subgroups, frequently called {\it normal coverings}, have a very long history.
 For instance, it is a classical theorem from the 19th century that a finite group cannot be written as a union of conjugates of a (single) proper subgroup.\footnote{This theorem is often attributed to Burnside and appears in his 1897 book \cite{Bu}.
 However, an equivalent result stated in terms of permutation groups was already established by Jordan~\cite{Jo} in 1872.} In modern terminology, this theorem asserts that finite groups are invariably generated, a property which attracted plenty of attention over the past decade (see, e.g., \cite{Mi} and references therein).
 A lot of recent work was also devoted to studying the {\it normal covering number} $\gamma(G)$ for a finite non-cyclic group $G$ -- the smallest number of proper subgroups whose conjugates cover $G$ (see, e.g., \cite{BPS} and references therein as well as \cite{BSW} for the investigation of a related quantity $\gamma_w(G)$).

 \skv

-In this paper we will study normal cyclic coverings, that is, coverings of groups by conjugacy classes of {\it cyclic} subgroups.
+In this paper we will study {\it normal cyclic coverings}, that is, coverings of groups by conjugacy classes of {\it cyclic} subgroups.
 The main invariant we will be interested in is defined as follows.

 \begin{Definition}\rm Let $G$ be a group.
 We define $\NCC(G)$ to be the smallest $k$ such that $G$ can be written as a union of conjugacy classes of $k$ cyclic subgroups.
-If no such $k$ exists, we set $\NCC(G)=\infty$.
-Here {\it NCC} is an abbreviation for {\it normal cyclic covering}. \end{Definition}
+If no such $k$ exists, we set $\NCC(G)=\infty$. \end{Definition}

 Our motivation for studying NCC was two-fold.
-On one hand, understanding which infinite groups have finite NCC and the closely related property (BVC) is related to certain problems about classifying spaces for families of subgroups, most notably a conjecture of Juan-Pineda and Leary \cite[Conjecture~1]{JPL} and a question of L\"uck, Reich, Rognes and Varisco~\cite[Question~4.9]{LRRV} (see \S~\ref{subsec:BVC} for details).
+On one hand, understanding which infinite groups have finite NCC and the closely related property (BVC) is related to certain problems about classifying spaces for families of subgroups, most notably a conjecture of Juan-Pineda and Leary \cite[Conjecture~1]{JPL} and a question of L\"uck, Reich, Rognes and Varisco~\cite[Question~4.9]{LRRV} (see \S~\ref{sec:BVC} for details).
 On the other hand, it is natural to compare $\NCC(G)$ with the classical and much better understood invariant $k(G)$, the number of conjugacy classes of $G$.
 One of the basic properties of $k(G)$ is that for finite $G$, it grows with the size of the group: $k(G)\to \infty$ if $|G|\to \infty$.
 Thus one may ask the following question:

 \begin{Question} Let $\calC$ be a class of finite groups.
 Is it true that $\NCC(G)\to\infty$ as $|G|\to\infty$ for $G\in\calC$? \end{Question}

 The answer to Question~\ref{q:NCCgrows} is clearly negative if $\calC$ contains all finite groups since $\NCC(G)=1$ for any cyclic group.
 Excluding cyclic groups is not sufficient for a positive answer as it is easy to see that all non-abelian groups of order $pq$, with $p$ and $q$ distinct primes, have NCC equal to $2$.
 Von Puttkamer asked in his Ph.D. thesis whether the answer is positive if $\calC$ is the class of all non-cyclic finite $p$-groups for a fixed $p>2$ \cite[Question~5.0.9]{vP}, and this question served as the original motivation for this project.